 We recently spoke with Cari Goodrich, the Senior Director of Global Marketing Programs at Looker.
 Looker is a business intelligence software and big data analytics platform that helps people explore, analyze and share real-time business analytics easily.
 Since its earliest days, the company has used live events to drive sales acceleration and increase brand awareness.

 Today, Looker hosts an annual user conference and stages key regional events, among other activities.
 Cari has overseen much of the growth of Looker’s events program.
 After experimenting with several event strategies, she is currently employing a method called Territory Development Management that provides a novel way of accelerating sales, increasing event ROI and applying account-based event marketing strategies.

-Download the Live Event Lead Generation Guide for access to the full interview + interviews with 7 other even marketing gurus.
+Download the Live Event Lead Generation Guide for access to the full interview + interviews with 7 other event marketing gurus.

 Bizzabo: Do you think events are useful for generating leads?

 Cari: I think they’re critical.
 They end up having this effect across the board, across all of the funnels that you might not notice at first.
 What we notice, is if we don’t do events, it affects everything—our organic dips.
 People aren’t visiting our website as often.
 So, I think that events are one of the most critical components of lead generation.

 Bizzabo: And how long has Looker been implementing events?